 - Education as the process of teaching and learning involves the whole person, by developing the knowledge, values, and skills which enable each individual to change freely.
 Thus it occurs most effectively when both instructor and student are properly related to God and each other through Christ.

-Liberty University’s Mission Statement
+Liberty University’s Statement of Mission and Purpose

 Through its residential and online programs, services, facilities, and collaborations, the University educates men and women who will make important contributions to their workplaces and communities, follow their chosen vocations as callings to glorify God, and fulfill the Great Commission.